smilinger/MyVaultBrowser/README.md

 * Open it from View -> Windows -> User Interface if it's closed.
 * The original vault browser is hidden when MyVaultBrowser is open.
 * The original vault browser is back when MyVaultBrowser is closed.
-* From v0.9.3, MyVaultBrowser also supports keyboard shortcut to open or close the browser, the default keyboard shortcut is "Ctrl+`", you can use other shortcuts as you like, for example, "Ctrl+1", "Alt+Z", "Ctrl+Alt+Z", but be careful not use those already assigned to other commands in inventor.
+* From v0.9.3, MyVaultBrowser also supports keyboard shortcut to open or close the browser, the default keyboard shortcut is "Ctrl+`", you can use other shortcuts as you like, for example, "Ctrl+1", "Alt+A", "Ctrl+Alt+Z", but be careful not use those already assigned to other commands in inventor.
 You can also use alias type shortcuts like "B" or "BB", however alias type shortcuts may not work sometimes.
-The setting will be saved to the following location when the addin is loaded the first time:
+You need to manually modify the config file to change shortcuts, the setting will be saved to the following location when the addin is loaded the first time:
   * For Inventor 2014
     * %LOCALAPPDATA%\Autodesk,_Inc\DefaultDomain_Path_ow5451lkj52xbizxdtghrf2pdfathyhr\Autodesk®_Inventor®_2014\user.config
   * For Inventor 2015